-

 Program Highlights

 Students learn to repair and refinish collision-damaged vehicles.
 They learn the fundamentals of metal straightening, MIG-welding, detailing, painting, refinishing and customizing, and working with plastic fillers.
-Students will gain experience with flexible bumper repair, major collision repair, hardware repair and service.
+Students will gain experience with flexible bumper repair, major collision repair, hardware repair, and service.
 Students study and demonstrate competency in writing collision estimates, managing customer paperwork, and tracking jobs.
 Interactive and professional communication skills are developed.

 Industry Based Exam/Certifications